DasithEdirisinghe/weaviate_doc/README.md

 ### Creating a custome module

 - Additionaly weaviate allows developers to create custome modules.
-- If the developer comfortable with the design of the module he can start on creating the module.
+- If the developer comfortable with golang and vector seach engines and with the design of the module, he can start on creating the module.
 - In order to design a proper module schema developer should have an idea about the inference model that he use and accordingly have to add additional arguments to the module design.

 - Example Design related to Token classification module